Mitchell International › LL.M. program for foreign law graduates › LL.M. for Foreign Lawyers: Application

 The program brings together a global community of lawyers to train practicing lawyers to prevent and resolve issues involving U.S. law and to introduce law teachers to the interactive, experiential teaching techniques for which the College is known.

-The program begins in early August 2013 and continues through early May 2014.
+The program begins in August 2014 and continues through early May 2015.
 Students may choose to extend the program into a second year.

 How to Apply

 William Mitchell accepts applications only through the Law School Admission Council (LSAC).
 Click on the red button at the bottom of this page to begin the application process.
-Please note that there is a $75 application fee.
+There is no application fee.

 What are the application requirements?